ENux-Distro/ENux/ABOUT-NEXTYEAR.md

 ## But Wait

 This doesn't mean that I will half-work half-abondon ENux.
 Technically, I'm studying a lot so I can take ENux to better places.
-So don't worry, I'm working hard now, for the greater good in the feature.
+So don't worry, I'm working hard now, for the greater good in the feature :D

+## About ENux 6.0

+ENux 6.0 will be what I'll try to build after LGS.
+It'll be LFS + The ENux Layer, which'll be a custom Bedrock Linux-style layer.
+Since this is a project that must be worked on and test for a REALLY long time, I'll start working on it after LGS.